 ENDING TIME AND PLACE

 Out here in the shadow of Mount Wrightson, we will do several loops from camp.
-The morning ride will take us though limestone cave country, and traverse in and out of old growth oak trees.
-We'll have a mid-morning stop at the historic gold mining establishment of Kentucky Camp and learn about the trials and tribulations of the early gold miners.
-We'll return heading south on the Arizona Trail back to our camp for lunch.
-The afternoon ride takes us up to the newly created Link Trail.
-This section of trail follows an old water flume built by the ambitious gold miners in the early 1900's.
-Their hope was that through "advanced water technology" they would be able to recover trace amounts of gold that were previously not extractable.
-Needless to say, no one made much money, but they did leave us a great swooping and zooming trail that leads us right back to camp.
-"Downhill in both directions this flume trail!"
-TOTAL MILEAGE - 12-25 miles
+The morning ride will take us through limestone cave country, and traverse in and out of old growth oak trees.
+We’ll have a mid-morning stop at the historic gold mining establishment of Kentucky Camp and learn about the trials and tribulations of the early gold miners.
+We’ll return heading south on the Arizona Trail back to our camp for lunch.
+The afternoon ride takes us up to the Flume Trail, a section of trail that follows an old water flume built by the ambitious gold miners in the early 1900s.
+Their hope was that through advanced water technology they would be able to recover trace amounts of gold that were previously not extractable.
+Needless to say, no one made much money, but they did leave us a great flowing trail that leads us right back to camp.
+TOTAL MILEAGE: 12 -25 miles

-The Arizona Trail is a singletrack in the making that will eventually run the entire length of the state (approx. 800 miles).
-Currently the trail is 90% complete and many sections provide excellent riding.
-From our camp, we'll head up the dirt road for a couple of miles before intersecting a great section of the trail.
-Here, we'll head north through historic mining claims to Kentucky Camp and early gold mining outposts.
-The trail rollercoasters through beautiful woods and grasslands offering occasional views of Mt.
-Wrightson, which rises abruptly 5,000 feet from the desert floor.
-From Kentucky Camp we'll stay on the trail and climb up to Granite Mountain before rolling along to Forest Road 62 near Greaterville.
-We'll circle around and return to our same camp in Gardiner Canyon with plenty of time for a splash in the granite walled creek.
-TOTAL MILEAGE - 20 miles
+The Arizona Trail is a singletrack that runs the entire length of the state and it is 800 miles long!
+From our camp, we’ll head up the dirt road for a couple of miles before intersecting a great section of the trail.
+Here, we’ll ride north through historic mining claims to Kentucky Camp and early gold mining outposts.
+The trail rollercoasters through beautiful woods and grasslands offering occasional views of Mount Wrightson, which rises abruptly 5,000 feet from the desert floor.
+From Kentucky Camp we’ll stay on the trail and climb up to Granite Mountain before rolling along to Forest Road 62 near Greaterville.
+We’ll circle around and return to our camp in Gardner Canyon with plenty of time for a splash in the granite walled creek.
+TOTAL MILEAGE: 20 miles

 Riding Surface: Variable loose rocky single and double tracks.